This feature is available on the Enterprise plan.

 A note on following a field with restricted sharing settings

-There are cases where users may have been following a field before its sharing settings were updated to restrict access.
+There are cases where members may have been following a field before its sharing settings were updated to restrict access.
 Followers will still receive notifications for updates to this field but will not be able to access it in productboard.

 A note on sharing drivers and prioritization scores

-There are cases where the sharing settings for drivers that have been factored into one or more prioritization scores can be restricted, while the prioritization scores remain shared with a broader set of users.
+There are cases where the sharing settings for drivers that have been factored into one or more prioritization scores can be restricted, while the prioritization scores remain shared with a broader set of members.